ldalton-cee/loanpro-sdk-php/Readme.md

 eg.

-* For the loan class in Loan Setup, the field name is "LCLASS__C", so the collection list will be called "LSETUP_LCLASS__C".
+* For the loan class in Loan Setup, the field name is "LCLASS__C", so the collection list will be called "LOAN_SETUP_LCLASS__C".
-* For the payment frequency in Loan Setup, the field name is "PAY_FREQ__C", so the collection list will be called "LSETUP_PAY_FREQ__C".
+* For the payment frequency in Loan Setup, the field name is "PAY_FREQ__C", so the collection list will be called "LOAN_SETUP_PAY_FREQ__C".